 The Simple Treatment

 If iron levels are kept in the normal range, there is no tissue damage and a person with hemochromatosis can live a perfectly normal life.
-Every few months the doctor does a blood test called ferritin, a measure of how much iron is deposited in the person's tissues.
+People with this condition should avoid red meat because it contains the type of iron that is most readily absorbed.
+Every few months the doctor does a blood test called ferritin, a measure of how much iron is deposited in the person’s tissues.
 When blood levels of ferritin are too high, the excess iron is easily removed by drawing a pint or two of blood.
 This blood is perfectly healthy so it can be used in blood banks, although some (including the American Red Cross) refuse to accept it.

 Hemingway’s Productive but Miserable Life

 Ernest Miller Hemingway was born on July 21, 1899 in Oak Park, Illinois.
 His father, Clarence Edmonds Hemingway, was a doctor.
 His mother was a talented but neurotic woman who dressed Ernest and his sister as little girls and tried to pass them off as twins.
 After high school, Ernest worked as a reporter for the Kansas City Star, but soon left to join the American Red Cross to serve as an ambulance driver in Italy during World War I.